 Bro.
 We have integrated Spicy into Bro, which enables the system to dynamically add new dissectors at startup by loading and compiling Spicy modules.
 To the Bro user, Spicy's dissectors remain transparent: They hook into Bro's event engine similar to the system's traditional protocol analyzers, sending events to Bro's scripting language for passing on information.
 Indeed, combining Spicy's language for specifying protocol dissectors with Bro's language for expressing higher-level analyses tasks creates a flexible platform that no longer hardcodes any major part of the traffic analysis pipeline.
-As [26] already discusses the Bro integration of Spicy parsers through HILTI, we omit further details here.
+We implemented the Bro integration reusing the interface layer that we developed for evaluating HILTI in [25].
+That layer allows an external protocol parser to dynamically define the events that it will provide to Bro's event engine.
+We have confirmed that Spicy's parsers operate inside Bro as expected, and skip further details on the integration here as it remains conceptually similar to the previous work.